ssube/onnx-web/docs/user-guide.md

 Enabling this will run Real ESRGAN and requires an upscaling model.

+Check out [the Real ESRGAN Github](https://github.com/xinntao/Real-ESRGAN) for more details.

 #### Scale parameter

 The output scale for Real ESRGAN.